MustansirZia/mustansir.dev/content/posts/javascript-style-guide.md

 https://github.com/airbnb/javascript

 <br />
 Just one or two commands with one extra file.
-That's all it takes for you to feel proud of your code.
+That's all it takes for you to feel proud about your code.